hoshomoh/CSVUtils/README.md

 ### Contributing to this Repo

 Feel free to submit a pull request for a feature or bug fix.
 However, do note that before your pull request can be merged it must have test written or updated as the case maybe.
-The project run's automatic checks for PSR-1 and PSR-2 code standards using [php-cs-fixer](https://symfony.com/doc/current/contributing/code/standards.html).
+The project run's automatic checks to make sure that the Symphony code standards are met using [php-cs-fixer](https://symfony.com/doc/current/contributing/code/standards.html).

 So, before pushing or making any pull request run the below command: